JUrban/deepmath/README.md

 To divide into training and testing, just randomly select a part (e.g. 90%) of the files to train on and test on the remaining files.

+The accuracy of a simple count-based predictor evaluated incrementally on the whole dataset is 71.75%.

 The mizar40 and code directories contain the data (proofs, statemnts, etc.) and the code used to generate the nndata and nnhpdata examples.